 Cheddar Gorge is England’s largest gorge at 400 feet (122m) deep and 3 miles (4.8km) long.
 The gorge was formed during the last Ice Age from glaciers melting and carving into the rock.
 Located in the heart of the Mendip Hills, Cheddar Gorge features the typical limestone of the region.
 The spectacular cliffs are classified an Area of Outstanding Natural Beauty (AONB) and are a wonder to admire.

-To explore Cheddar Gorge to the fullest, I would recommend following the Cheddar Gorge Cliff Top walk which takes you along the ridge of the gorge and offers breathtaking scenery.
-I would also suggest driving or walking through the winding valley and admiring the majestic cliffs.
-From the bottom of the gorge, you’re awe-struck by the imposing height and majesty of the cliffs.
+To explore Cheddar Gorge to the fullest, I recommend following the Cheddar Gorge Cliff Top walk which takes you along the ridge of the gorge and offers breathtaking scenery.
+I’d also suggest driving through the winding valley and admiring the majestic cliffs.
+Unfortunately there are no footpaths in the valley.
+From the bottom of the gorge, you’ll be awestruck by the imposing height of the cliffs.

 Location: Cheddar, Somerset